-- M0 Base RAM and ROM with supporting circuitry; 16-bit addressing; 5 volt operation (no regulators) This is the base option for all builds and must be selected

-- □ M1 8 volt power using EZSBC regulator

-- □ M2 8 volt power using Pololu regulator

-- □ M3 24-bit addressing from S-100 bus

-- □ M4 ROM Wait-state generator

-- □ M5 Battery-backed RAM (currently not available)

-- □ M6 Memory Management Unit

-Plus options summary:

-- PO Monitor Base with LED displays for A0 to A15, DI0 to 7, DO0 to 7 & 15 significant status/control lines - □ P1 Main and Display boards are separated and connect with two 40-conductor cables - □ P2 8 volt power using EZSBC regulator - □ P3 8 volt power using Pololu regulator - P4 Base Hex displays swaps hex displays for LED displays for all but status/control - D P5 Extend LED address display to include A16 to A23 - D P6 Extended address hex displays swaps hex displays for A16 to A23 LEDs - P7 Bank Select displays adds LEDs to display bank selected by MMU - □ P8 Bank Select display LEDs swapped for hex display - P9 Front Panel adds Run/Stop/Step, breakpoint, memory functions, program start features, etc. Uses dip switches for input - P10 Change binary dip switches to rotary hexadecimal switches - P11 Add headers to accommodate user-provided off-board switches for data input, breakpoint address, and front panel control functions - □ P12 Extend address breakpoint to 24 bits using dip switch - □ P13 Change dip-switch in 24-bit extension to rotary hexadecimal switch - P14 Add header to accommodate off-board 24-bit address switches except the battery-backed RAM (which would be very low) and the 24-bit addressing option (two LS chips), the current drawn by the prototype was measured as such:
+☐ M0 - Base RAM and ROM with supporting circuitry; 16-bit addressing; 5 volt operation (no regulators) This is the base option for all builds and must be selected. ☐ M1 - 8 volt power using EZSBC regulator □ M2 - 8 volt power using Pololu regulator ☐ M3 - 24-bit addressing from S-100 bus □ M4 - ROM Wait-state generator □ M5 - Battery-backed RAM (currently not available) ☐ M6 - Memory Management Unit Plus options summary: □ PO - Monitor Base with LED displays for AO to A15, DIO to 7, DOO to 7 and 15 significant status/control lines ☐ P1 - Main and Display boards are separated and connect with two 40-conductor cables □ P2 - 8 volt power using EZSBC regulator □ P3 - 8 volt power using Pololu regulator □ P4 - Base Hex displays - swaps hex displays for LED displays for all but status/control □ P5 - Extend LED address display to include A16 to A23 ☐ P6 - Extended address hex displays - swaps hex displays for A16 to A23 LEDs □ P7 - Bank Select displays - adds LEDs to display bank selected by MMU □ P8 - Bank Select display LEDs swapped for hex display □ P9 - Front Panel - adds Run/Stop/Step, breakpoint, memory functions, program start features, etc. Uses dip switche for input. ☐ P10 - Change binary dip switches to rotary hexadecimal switches ☐ P11 - Add headers to accommodate user-provided off-board switches for data input and breakpoint address ☐ P12 - Extend address breakpoint to 24 bits using dip switch ☐ P13 - Change dip-switch in 24-bit extension to rotary hexadecimal switch □ P14 - Add header to accommodate off-board 24-bit address switches $\square$ P15 - Control Pod - add header to accommodate user-supplied off-board switches on a panel or in a control pod, which can be used in place of the front-panel switches at the top of the Main Board.

 Power Requirements depend on options selected.
 As designed, the Main board and the logic on the Display board all run off the main board power.
-The LEDs on the Display board run off the Display board power, a separate regulator.
+The LEDs on the Display board run off the Display board power, using a separate regulator.
 For the hex display options, the hex displays and the LEDs run off the Display board regulator.
-With all options installed
+With all options installed except the battery-backed RAM (which would be very low) and the 24-bit addressing option (two LS chips), the current drawn by the prototype was measured as such: